franciscoDevv/dummyAI/README.md

 # dummyAI 💻
 DummyAI is an AI designed for terminal that helps you in a lot of things.
 It is designed to automate many of your every tasks.
 (Based in Cohere API)
+**IMPORTANT**:
+DummyAI can't see previous messages, chat is not continuous, that is why it's named Dummy

 ## Features 🎭
 - It can write emails for you.